opacity/webinterface/src/components/agreement/privacy-policy.md

 > Within that context, Opacity may use personal and non-identifiable information for the following purposes:

-> 4.1. for billing, identification, authentication, and fraud prevention;
+> 4.1.
+For billing, identification, authentication, and fraud prevention;

-> 4.2. to analyze Services/Site usage and improve our Services/Site;
+> 4.2.
+To analyze Services/Site usage and improve our Services/Site;

-> 4.3. to deliver communications relevant to your usage of our Services/Site;
+> 4.3.
+To deliver communications relevant to your usage of our Services/Site;

-> 4.4. for internal market research, detecting criminal activity, and troubleshooting problems;
+> 4.4.
+For internal market research, detecting criminal activity, and troubleshooting problems;

-> 4.5. to enforce our Terms of Service;
+> 4.5.
+To enforce our Terms of Service;

-> 4.6. to conduct research on our Services;
+> 4.6.
+To conduct research on our Services;

-> 4.7. to personalize your experience and improve customer service;
+> 4.7.
+To personalize your experience and improve customer service;

-> 4.8. we use financial information solely as authorized by you in accordance with the service.
+> 4.8.
+We use financial information solely as authorized by you in accordance with the service.

 #### 5. How Do We Protect Your Information?